tdslot/zbx-hpsmartarray/README.md

 Have fun and rate it on [share.zabbix.com](https://share.zabbix.com/storage-devices/hp/hp-smart-array-controller) if you like it. =)

 **Tested with**:
-HP SmartArray P800, Smart Array P420i, Smart Array P440ar
+HP SmartArray P800, Smart Array P420i, Smart Array P440ar, Smart Array B110i